If your home or business has been damaged by Wind, Hail, and Storm contact us today for a free restoration quote

 Call or fill out the form below

 When hail hits, it can damage the roof or covering of your home as well as other personal property.
-Although hailstorms can be destructive, the amount of damage can vary greatly.
-Following are some factors that affect the type and degree of damage that may be impacted by a hailstorm, as well as a guide on how to identify hail damage to different types of shingles and roofing materials.
+Although hailstorms can be destructive, the amount of damage especially can vary greatly.
+For instance, here are some factors that affect the type and degree of damage that may consequently be impacted by a hailstorm, as well as a guide on how to identify hail damage to different types of shingles and roofing materials.

 Wind – During a hailstorm, wind direction, and wind speed can vary.
-Changes in wind conditions can affect the location and severity of hail impacts.
+Furthermore changes in wind conditions can affect the location and severity of hail impacts accordingly.

 Size and density – The size of the hailstones can affect the degree of damage, if any, to your property.
-A hailstone can be as small as a pea, or as large as a softball.
-Most hailstones do not have smooth edges, which can impact the type of damage they cause.
+For instance, a hailstone can be as small as a pea, or as large as a softball.
+However, most hailstones do not have smooth edges, which can therefore impact the type of damage they cause.

 Building materials – Building materials absorb hail and storm impacts differently.
-For example, hail can cause dings in aluminum siding, gutters, or asphalt shingles, whereas it can crack vinyl siding or wood shakes.
-Alternatively, softball-sized hailstones can be dense enough and strong enough to puncture a roof.
-Additionally, the age and condition of a roof could affect the degree of damage.
+For example, hail can cause dings in aluminum siding, gutters, or asphalt shingles, and subsequently it can crack vinyl siding or wood shakes.
+However, softball-sized hailstones can be dense enough and strong enough to puncture a roof.
+In addition, the age and condition of a roof could furthermore affect the degree of damage.

 Barriers – The position of neighboring structures and natural barriers, like tree cover, landscaping, fences, or adjacent homes can reduce the ability of hail to cause damage.